-Soldiers of the United States Colored Troops Formed on Hilton Head
+Soldiers of the United States Colored Troops with Connection to Hilton Head

 The United States Department. of War issued General Order #143 on May 22, 1863, establishing the Bureau of Colored Troops.
 Its purpose was to recruit colored soldiers to provide the Union Army with much needed additional manpower and to meet the demands of those who felt African Americans deserved the chance to fight in the Civil War.

 The 21st Regiment USCT was organized from the 3rd and 4th Regiments, South Carolina Colored Infantry on March 14,1864.
 Those soldiers in the 21st who had enlisted prior to this date were members of either than 3rd or the 4th before automatically being assigned to the 21st.